 - Determining blood type (ABO and RhD status)

-- Kleihauer testing, which checks for fetal red blood cells in maternal blood
+- Kleihauer testing, which checks for foetal bleeding in pregnant women

 - Additional specialist tests as required